wp-plugins/vicomi-comment-system/readme.txt

 * Added new design options - choose your own design soon, Have a faster login sign-in now.
 = 1.28 =
 * New graphs on the analytics tools.
+= 1.29 =
+* Multi Users that can be allowed to moderate comments in the same time in the moderation site.